umran/fsm/readme.md

 1. `InitialState`: a boolean that indicates whether the machine can transition from a nil state to the state in question
 2. `Transitions`: a list of the names of states it is possible to transition to from the state in question
 3. `On`: A function that is called when transitioning to the state in question.
-It receives the previous state name (a `string`) as the first argument and an arbitrary `interface{}` type as the second argument
+The signature of this function is as follows: `func(nextStateName string, args ...interface{}) error`.
+It receives the previous state name (a `string`) as the first argument, an arbitrary list of type `interface{}` as the second argument and returns an error

 ````go
 someStateDefinition := fsm.StateDefinition{